To Book an Appointment

 - Cancer cells spread beyond the original site: Such as to lymph nodes or other organs.

-- Other treatments fail: When surgery or radiation therapy proves ineffective.
+- Other treatments fail: When skin cancer surgery or radiation therapy proves ineffective.

 - The cancer is aggressive or large: Rapidly growing tumors may require systemic treatment.

-Chemotherapy can be delivered in various ways, depending on the patient’s condition and cancer stage:
+Chemotherapy for skin cancer can be delivered in various ways, depending on the patient’s condition and cancer stage:

 - Intravenous (IV): Directly into the bloodstream.